Diggers Rest

 The educational profile of Diggers Rest exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 25.3%, significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees are the most common at 17.3%, followed by postgraduate qualifications (5.2%) and graduate diplomas (2.8%).
+Bachelor degrees are the most common, at 17.3%, followed by postgraduate qualifications (5.2%) and graduate diplomas (2.8%).
 Vocational credentials are prevalent, with 39.3% of residents aged 15+ holding them, including advanced diplomas (12.8%) and certificates (26.5%).
-Educational participation is high, with 27.0% of residents currently enrolled in formal education, comprising 10.1% in primary, 5.6% in secondary, and 3.7% in tertiary education.
+Educational participation is high, with 27.0% of residents currently enrolled in formal education, including 10.1% in primary, 5.6% in secondary, and 3.7% in tertiary education.

 Educational participation is notably high, with 27.0% of residents currently enrolled in formal education.
 This includes 10.1% in primary education, 5.6% in secondary education, and 3.7% pursuing tertiary education.